Chat

 COCOBAM

-COCOBAManswered grow question 6 months ago
+COCOBAManswered grow question a year ago

 Tested with EC, readings was very high.
 I flushed and balanced to solution